IBM/z_ansible_collections_samples/zos_concepts/zfsadm/shrink_zfs_different_size_and_verbose/README.md

-# Create, shrink ZFS aggregate with different size and see verbose.
+# Create and shrink a zFS aggregate with different sizes and see verbose output.
-This playbook demonstrates how to grow a ZFS aggregate on z/OS using Red Hat Ansible Certified Content for IBM Z.
+This playbook demonstrates how to grow a zFS aggregate on z/OS using Red Hat Ansible Certified Content for IBM Z.

 This playbook uses: